mikko-tormala/react-redux-events/README.md

 React-Redux Events
 ==================

-React-Redux Events implements the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern) for use in React-Redux applications, enabling Event Dispatchers/Listeners between components.
+Implements the [Observer Pattern](https://en.wikipedia.org/wiki/Observer_pattern) for use in Redux applications, enabling Event Dispatchers/Listeners between any classes connected to the store.

+**Note: While the name "React" is part of the name, React is not required to use this package.**

 ```js
 npm install --save react-redux-events
 ```

-## Why Do I Need This?

-If you’re not sure whether you need it, you probably don’t.

 ## Motivation

-React-Redux Events (RRE) allows React-Redux application components to subscribe/dispatch to events.
-This is useful when you want to pass messages between components, but don't need to store the change in the state of the application.
+React-Redux Events (RRE) allows parts of an application using Redux to subscribe/dispatch to events.
+This is useful when you want to pass messages between parts of the application in a decoupled one-to-many manner, but don't need to store the change in the state of the application.

 ### Use Cases

-Any situation where one-to-many event dispatching without storing it in state is useful.
+Any situation where decoupled one-to-many event dispatching without storing it in state is useful.
 For example:
 - Using a centralized tracking module, and dispatching tracking events from components.
 - Using a centralized data fetching/sending module.